projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    delaying the execution of another.
-It also requires vCPU scheduling in the hypervisor to consider more complexities such as scheduling latency and vCPU priority, exposing more opportunities for one VM to interfere another.
+It also requires vCPU scheduling in the hypervisor to consider more complexities such as scheduling latency and vCPU priority, exposing more opportunities for one VM to interfere with another.

    To prevent such interference, ACRN hypervisor could adopt static core partitioning by dedicating each physical CPU to one vCPU.
 The